Matthew Amengual

 with Greg Distelhorst & Danny Tobin.

-Industrial and Labor Relations Review, forthcoming.
+Industrial & Labor Relations Review 2020.

 Buying Stability: The Distributive Outcomes of Firm Responses to Risk in the Bolivian Mining Industry

-World Development, Vol. 104, April, 2018
+World Development, Vol. 104, April, 2018. (published version)

 winner of the Best Paper Prize at REPAL